By Martin D’Souza | Opening Doorz Editorial | March 08, 2018

 They’ve ensured the voices of women are heard and reflected in the policies, programs and initiatives of the Government.

-You were honoured by former Prime Minister Manmohan Singh in India as one of the 100 Jewels of Punjab honouring 100 distinguished Punjabis worldwide “for her contributions to Punjab, Punjabis and Sikhs globally”.
+You were honoured by former Prime Minister Manmohan Singh in India as one of the 100 Jewels of Punjab.
+You were among 100 distinguished Punjabis worldwide.
+This Award was for your contributions to Punjab, Punjabis, and Sikhs globally.
 How important was this recognition to you for your growth as a politician?

-I was deeply humbled and incredibly honored but I don’t believe awards define me or my work.
+I was deeply humbled and incredibly honoured but I don’t believe awards define me or my work.
 The true reward is when you make a difference in someone else’s life.

-You launched your ‘first of its type charity in the world’ called Dreams For You to help victims of Fraud marriages in 2014.
-Till date, what has been the progress?
+You launched your Dreams For You to help victims of fraudulent marriages in 2014.
+To date, what has been the progress?

 Dreams for You is one of a kind in the world.
-It helps young women who are victims of fraud marriages.
-In addition to providing educational programs in villages and empowering the girls with legal assistance, Dreams for You also works with the government to make policy changes to protect the daughters of India.
+It helps young women who are victims of fraudulent marriages.
+It also provides educational programs in villages and empowers the girls with legal assistance.
+Dreams for You also works with the government to make policy changes to protect the daughters of India.

 What got you to start a charity like this?

-My desire is to empower women.
-When I heard of the stories and plight of these women I felt I had a human responsibility to help them and to raise awareness on this issue that was being silenced due to cultural stigma and stereotypes.
+I desire to empower women.
+When I heard of the stories and plight of these women, I was moved.
+I felt I had a responsibility to help them.
+I had to raise awareness on this issue that was being silenced due to cultural stigma and stereotypes.

 Have there been moments when you have said to yourself, ‘This is it for me.
-I need a shift in career’ I can’t take it anymore?
+I need a career shift’.
+I can’t take it anymore.

 According to you, which is the most important area women should be empowered, globally?

-Now in 2018, Women need to be empowered in using their voice, not just finding it!
+Now in 2018, Women need to be empowered to use their voice, not just find it!
 Women’s rights are human rights.

 Also Read: “Television is not limited to Nepotism, says Ragini Khanna